-The 20th of September saw me head to a wonderful little location just outside of the Adelaide city limits in Camelot Castle for Larni and Daniel’s wedding.
+The 20th of September saw me head to a wonderful little location just outside of the Adelaide city limits in Camelot Castle (now named the Manor in Basket Range) for Larni and Daniel’s wedding.
 I had an absolute ball of a time at their wedding with all involved quite laid back and easy to work with.
 Along with the fact that choosing such a picturesque location as the Castle made my job so much easier on the day, the whole congregation were very photo-friendly from the beautiful bride Larni to the cars to the little ones running about the place who weren’t camera-shy at all!
 At the time of Larni and Daniel’s wedding, the venue itself was having electrical issues, and it was very lucky that the wedding could go ahead at all.
 Apparently it had only just passed safety inspections days beforehand!

 The groomsmen got ready at the couple’s house.
 The preparation was quite a casual affair with little signs of nerves from the groom-to-be.
 Daniel was eager to get some shots of his pet snake and dog while dressed up.